 - Step back and see what ideas stand out

-A variety of sources, including Pinterest, are happy hunting grounds for images relating to the project, in this case trains, saws, vintage apple boxes, decaying frames.
-Whatever catches the imagination gets copied onto the board as a potential design element.
+A variety of sources, including Pinterest proved to be a happy hunting ground for images relating to the project.
+Whatever catches the imagination gets copied onto a mood-board as a potential design element.

 Generate unique illustrations

 Use the board as reference material.
-Sometimes you need to have a photo of an old saw for reference.
-After this research you know right where to go when it is time to draw.
+Sometimes you need to have a photo of an old saw or train for reference.
+After this research you know right where to look when it is time to draw.
+Head to your mood board for visual reference.
 You will be free to create your own unique drawing.

 Out of several submitted sketches, the client chose a portrait to use as the cover.
 Another sketch was chosen as well.
 Unifying the images in terms of style and framing resulted in unified designs.

 Simple designs have the power to convey big ideas

 - Help your client find the essence of the story

 - All visual elements should support this idea

 Prepare your files for use on social media